nci/scores/README.md

 **Notice -- This repository is currently undergoing initial construction and maintenance.
 It is getting much closer to our goals for version one, but there are a few more things to add.
 This notice will be removed after the first feature release.
 In the meantime, please feel free to look around, and don't hesitate to get in touch with any questions (see the contributing guide for how).**

+A complete list of the Metrics, Statistical Techniques and Data Processing Tools Included in scores is included [in the documentation, here](https://scores.readthedocs.io/en/develop/included.html).
 Documentation is hosted at [scores.readthedocs.io](https://scores.readthedocs.io).
 Source code is hosted at [github.com/nci/scores](https://github.com/nci/scores).
 The tutorial gallery is hosted at [as part of the documentation, here](https://scores.readthedocs.io/en/latest/tutorials/Explanation.html).

-`scores` is a Python package containing mathematical functions for the verification, evaluation, and optimisation of model outputs and predictions.
+`scores` is a Python package containing mathematical functions for the verification, evaluation, and optimisation of forecasts, predictions or models.
 It primarily supports the geoscience and earth system science communities.
 It also has wide potential application in machine learning, and in domains other than meteorology, geoscience and weather.

 `scores` includes novel scores not commonly found elsewhere (e.g. FIRM, Flip-Flop Index), complex scores (e.g. threshold weighted CRPS), more common scores (e.g. MAE, RMSE) and statistical tests (such as the Diebold Mariano test).
 Additionally, it provides pre-processing tools for preparing data for scores in a variety of formats including Cumulative Density Functions (CDF). `scores` provides its own implementations where relevant to avoid extensive dependencies.